LOST-STATS/lost-stats.github.io/Presentation/Tables/Regression_Tables.md

 ---
-title: Export a Formatted Regression Table
+title: Regression Tables
-parent: Presentation
+parent: Tables
+grand_parent: Presentation ## Optional for indexing
 has_children: false
 nav_order: 1
 mathjax: true ## Switch to false if this page has no equations or other math rendering.
 ---

-# Export a Formatted Regression Table
+# Regression Tables

 Statistical packages often report regression results in a way that is not how you would want to display them in a paper or on a website.
 Additionally, they rarely provide an option to display multiple regression results in the same table.